[AWS] Quickly create auto-scaling using AWS CLI!

 Autoscale startup settings and autoscale groups

-In other words, if you forget to include a required command in the AMI, or if there are changes to user data or environment settings, you will need to recreate the launch configuration.
+This means that if you forget to include necessary commands in the AMI, or if user data or environment settings change, you will need to recreate the startup configuration.

 If the startup settings change, the autoscaling group will also need to be recreated from the new startup settings, so it would be best to do this all at once